COS UCA Job Catalog

 Requirements:

-Before applying to this position, please confirm you are available for at least some of the following precepts:
+Before applying to this position, please confirm you are available for one of the scheduled precepts for COS 126, which you can find here.

 COS 217: Introduction to Programming Systems #